JPvRiel/personal_ca_code_sign_tls/README.md

 $codeCert.Thumbprint
 ```

-However, a secure and less convenient approach is to only load the code singing certifcate and private key when needed:
+However, a secure and less convenient approach is to only load the code singing certificate and private key when needed:

 ```powershell
 $passphrase = Get-Credential -User 'Code signing private key' -Message 'Passphrase for private key'
 $codeCert = Get-PfxCertificate -FilePath '~\Desktop\Personal Code Signing.pfx' -Password $passphrase.Password
 ```

-To recusivly sign all scripts (`.ps1`) and modules (`.psm1`) in a directory:
+To recursively sign all scripts (`.ps1`) and modules (`.psm1`) in a directory:

 ```powershell
 Get-ChildItem -Recurse -Path . -Include @('*.ps1','*.psm1') | Set-AuthenticodeSignature -Certificate $codeCert